How to Say “I Got Hungry” in Italian

 Giacomo felt like crying.

-Ci è venuta voglia di (mangiare un) gelato.
+Ci è venuta voglia di gelato.

 Mi viene sempre voglia di abbracciarti quando ti vedo!

-I always want to hug you when I see you.
+I always want to hug you when I see you!

 Mi è venuta una bella idea.